How to Read and Understand Oil Can Labels for Optimal Machine Performance

 What Is Viscosity?

-The second number (e.g., 30 in 5W-30) shows the oil’s viscosity at normal operating temperatures.
-Higher numbers indicate thicker oil, which provides better protection in hot conditions.
+The second number (30 in 5W-30) indicates the oil's viscosity at typical operating temperatures.
+Higher numbers mean thicker oil, which protects better in hot conditions.

 Machine Performance and Oil Selection

-1. Check the API Certification: Ensure the oil meets the API standards for your vehicle.
+1. Verify the API Certification: Check if the oil has an API certification that meets the standards of the automobile industry for your vehicle.

-2. Verify Viscosity Grades: Match the SAE grade with the operating temperature of your region.
+2. Check Viscosity Grades: Compare the SAE grade with the temperature of your area.

 Conclusion

-Understanding how to read and interpret oil can labels is crucial for maintaining the health of your machinery and vehicles.
-By paying attention to API certifications, SAE viscosity grades, and other classifications, you can ensure optimal performance and longevity.
-Always consult your equipment manual and choose oils that meet the recommended standards for your specific needs.
+It is important how you read and interpret oil can labels for the health of your machinery and vehicles.
+Focusing on API certifications, SAE viscosity grades, and other classifications is enough to gain good performance and relevant service life.
+Always check your equipment manual; select oils that are recommended for your specific requirements.

 FAQs